ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 where the server tracks the change of the resource maps with version IDs that are assigned sequentially (i.e., incremented by 1 each time):

--  Each node in the graph is a version of the resource, where a tag identifies content of the version (tag is valid only within the scope of resource).
+-  Each node in the graph is a version of the resource, where a tag identifies the content of the version (tag is valid only within the scope of resource).
    Version 0 is reserved as the initial state (empty/null).

 -  Each edge is an update item.
-In particular, edge from i to j is the update item to transit from version i to version j.
+In particular, the edge from i to j is the update item to transit from version i to version j.

--  Version is path independent (different paths arrive at the same version/node has the same content)
+-  Version is path-independent (different paths arrive at the same version/node has the same content)

-A concrete example is as shown in {{fig-ug}}.
+A concrete example is shown in {{fig-ug}}.
 There are 7 nodes in the graph, representing 7 different versions of the resource.
 Edges in the figure represent the updates from the source version to the target version.
 Thick lines represent mandatory incremental updates (e.g., ID103-104), dotted lines represent optional